NO-naym/NO-naym/README.md

-- 👋 Hyy..it's me 'NO NAYM'
+- Artist girly..
-- 👀 I’m interested in programming..!
+- I’m interested in programming..!
+- Everyday learn something new..👀
+-